Label-Efficient Model Selection for Text Generation: Results

-Our focus is on making accurate preference choices between models, i.e. choosing the better performer.
-However, another facet of model evaluation is the \textit{size} of the performance gap, which we refer to as the ``winning distance'' (\S\ref{sec:problem_formulation}).
-Thus, when using a small set of examples to estimate the relation between models, another interesting question is how the estimate (e.g., \textit{model B won by 18\%}) compares to the ground-truth performance gap.
+Our focus is on making accurate preference choices between models, i.e. choosing the better performing one, according to the oracle preferences.
+However, another facet of model evaluation is the \textit{size} of the performance gap between the two models (e.g., model B won by \textit{18\%} over model A).
+We define this performance gap, over the entire test set, as the test winning distance (\S\ref{sec:problem_formulation}).
+When using a small set of examples to estimate this performance gap, we obtain an \textbf{estimated winning distance}.
+Thus, an interesting question is what is the difference between the estimated and test winning distance.

-Figure~\ref{fig_diff_distance} depicts the relation between the estimated and actual performance distances.
-Random selection, being an unbiased estimator, naturally has an average deviation of $0$ from the real distance\footnote{This does \textit{not} imply that a single estimation using random selection is likely to be accurate; rather, that across a large number of estimations, the \emph{expected value} of the delta is zero.}.
-In contrast, the figure demonstrates that our method provides an estimated distance that is \textit{biased toward the winning model}.
-This bias, which is particularly large where the number of annotated examples is small, explains how the method is able to outperform random selection at binary preference choices - being biased on average towards the winner, there would also be fewer cases where the losing model is accidentally selected (note the lower bounds of the shaded areas in Fig.~\ref{fig_diff_distance}).
+Figure~\ref{fig_diff_distance} depicts this difference, for each example selection method, over a varying budget size.
+Random selection, being an unbiased estimator, naturally has an average deviation of zero from the test winning distance\footnote{This does \textit{not} imply that a single estimation using random selection is likely to be accurate; rather, that across many estimations, the \emph{expected value} of the difference is zero.}.
+In contrast, the figure demonstrates that \method{} provides an estimated winning distance that is \textit{biased} toward the winning model.
+This bias, which is particularly large with small budgets, explains how the method is able to outperform random selection at binary preference choices - being biased on average towards the winner, there would also be fewer cases where the losing model is accidentally selected (note the lower bounds of the shaded areas in Fig.~\ref{fig_diff_distance}).